CUQI-DTU/KTC2023-CUQI9/README.md

 ## Description of the algorithm

 We built a complete electrode model CEM by extending the model provided in [the linked BSc. thesis](https://findit.dtu.dk/en/catalog/56d754b8bf19455102000781).
 We also built the framework to solve a nonlinear optimization problem of inferring the conductivity $\sigma$ using a least-square optimization approach.
-We added two regularization terms.
-One is TV, based on [the linked tutorial](https://uvilla.github.io/cmis_labs/notebooks/ImageDenoising_TV.html), and the other one is Tikhonov, based on the regularization class `SMPrior` provided by the competition.
+We added three regularization terms.
+One is TV, based on [the linked tutorial](https://uvilla.github.io/cmis_labs/notebooks/ImageDenoising_TV.html).
+The second one is Tikhonov, based on the regularization class `SMPrior` provided by the competition.
+The third regularization term is a generalized Tikhonov regularization that penalizes more when close to the missing electrodes (and boundary).
 We used `scipy` L-BFGS-B to solve the optimization problem and segment with Chan-Vese segmentation method from `scikit-image`.
 Our implementation uses `FEniCS`, a finite element method library.